An alternative paradigm of fault diagnosis in dynamic systems: orthogonal projection-based methods: Concluding remarks

 In the previous sections, we have presented fault diagnosis schemes in the projection-based framework, including the basic fault detection (one-class classification) scheme, two detection methods for feedback control systems, binary and multi-class fault classification methods towards fault detection and isolation, as well as two modified fault detection methods.
 Although they have been developed for different application purposes under possibly different system configuration assumptions, they have one point in common, namely the corresponding fault diagnosis system design follows the uniform procedure with the steps: (i) definition and determination of an orthogonal projection operator, (ii) construction of the projection-based residual generator and realisation of online implementation algorithm, mainly consisting of an observer plus, possibly, an additional filter, and (iii) gap metric-based threshold settings.
 All these results are summarised in Theorems \ref{Theo3-1}-\ref{Theo4-1} and \ref{Theo6-1}-\ref{Theo6-2}.
 It is remarkable that all resulted fault diagnosis systems are optimal with respect to the classification distance metric, and the above design procedure can be applied both in the model-based and data-driven fashions.
 So far, the basic targets of our work, as described in Introduction, have been successfully reached.

 Moreover, we have illustrated the major differences between the projection-based and observer-based fault detection schemes, and demonstrated the advantage of the projection-based scheme in enhancing fault detectability.
-Moreover, a modified approach has also been proposed for the design of projection-based fault detection systems that are comparable with observer-based ones with regard to the online computation and offer better detection performance, as given in Theorem \ref{Theo6-1}.
+In this context, a modified approach has also been proposed for the design of projection-based fault detection systems that are comparable with observer-based ones with regard to the online computation and offer better detection performance.

 In our study on projection-based binary (fault) classification, it has been revealed that there generally exists an overlapping subspace of fault-free and faulty operations, which is described by an one-to-one mapping between the image subspaces of the fault-free and faulty system dynamics.
 This result is helpful for us to understand mechanisms of incipient and intermittent faults.
 Accordingly, an optimal classification scheme has been proposed, which is also the basic algorithm for multi-class fault classification (fault isolation).